olulesi/sei-project-3/README.md

 #### Landing Page:

-* The user is prompted to find their favourite spots
+* The user is prompted to find their favourite spots.
-* Log in and register buttons on the nav bar with a slide and fade in animation
+* Log in and register buttons on the navbar with a slide and fade in animation.

 #### Sign Up  and LogIn Page:

-* The user has to fill the sign up form  which requires them to select the tags they prefer so what kind of space they are into.
+* The user has to fill the signup form which requires them to select the tags they prefer so what kind of space they are into.
-* There is also a link to the log in page if they have an account already.
+* There is also a link to the login page if they have an account already.

 #### Index page:

-* If the user is signed in there is a welcome banner with there username next to it if logged in
+* If the user is signed in there is a welcome banner with there username next to it if logged in.
-* A featured list of the best spots in London
+* A featured list of the best spots in London.
-* A map box of all spots on the map of London
+* A map box of all spots on the map of London.
 * If the user is logged in there is also a recommendation carousel that displays recommended spots based on their tag preferences.

 #### Detailed view of Space:

-* The user can see the space description with the tags it related to
+* The user can see the space description with the tags it related to.
-* Toggle over to the map view and the photo of the space incase the user wanted to see where it is located.
+* Toggle over to the map view and the photo of the space in case the user wanted to see where it is located.
 * User can like, comment or view the creators profile if logged in
 * Similar Places feature that shows a carousel of similar spaces beneath